Tushar402/Cloud_Computing/README.md

 By using this external IP address, we can see that our pod is running our application which has a controller that returns the services of the application.

+#### Frontend Deployment
+Now we will deploy the react application for user interaction using docker.

+1. First create a Docker file without any extension and add these commands to Docker
+file:

+This command will initiate node package and install necessary packages from package.json file